zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-dropdown-migration.md

             });
         ```

-    1. Follow the instructions in the section named [Add multi-select functionality](#add-multi-select-functionality) to add multiselect and filtering to the new DropDown in your extension.
+    1. Follow the instructions in the section named [Multi-select functionality](#multi-select-functionality) to add multiselect and filtering to the new DropDown in your extension.
 </details>

 <details>